MarcusWalz/MakeRNAseq/README.md

 easily, simply by tracking the input and output files that a bioinformatic program uses or produces.

+Makefile syntax is very straightforward and very similar to shell scripts.
+Note that:

+* Commands need to be offset by one or more old fashioned tabs, i.e. `\t`.
+Spaces don't work.
+* Variables need to be surrounded by parenthesis, i.e.  `$(foo)` except for single character macro variables like `$<` and `$@`.
+* Arrays are simply variables with unescaped whitespace--just like shell scripts.
+* Some variables work more like functions and can be used to manipulate other variables.
+E.g.
+    `$(addsuffix .txt, hello)` is equivalent to `hello.txt`.
+The section on variables has more info on this.

-### The three most important rules to bioinformatic Make files.
+### The n most important rules to bioinformatic Make files.

 Make is powerful and flexible.
 From experience, it seems that make work's best when you follow the commandments: